Ricky Martin accidentally hears WGN reporter’s fangirl freak-out on live TV

 CHICAGO -- WGN Morning News' Around Town reporter Ana Belaval is a huge Ricky Martin fan.
 And now, the singer/actor knows it, too.

 During a satellite interview with Martin, where he talked about his new show "The Assassination of Gianni Versace: American Crime Story," Belaval had the opportunity to ask Martin a question about his recovery efforts in Puerto Rico.
-Like Martin, Belaval is a Puerto Rico native and has been invested in the country's progress since Hurricane Maria.
+Like Martin, Belaval is a Puerto Rico native and has been invested in the island's progress since Hurricane Maria.

 After their exchange about Puerto Rico, Belaval thinks the interview is over and starts explaining how she begged WGN Entertainment Reporter Dean Richards to let her in on this interview, even though she wasn't in the studio.